AmpersandTarski/project-template/README.md

 README.md               ampersand               customizations          deployment              docs project-template %
 ```
-4. Rename `.env.example` to `.env` and fill in the missing environment variables to ensure that your prototype can connect to the database.
+4. Since we do not store passwords in github repositories, my must create a .env file by renaming `.env.example` to `.env` and filling in the missing environment variables.
+This enables your prototype to connect to the database.
 Choose a root password for the database and an ampersand password for your application that accesses this database.
-We recommend you generate a random password here; there is no need to be able to remember it.
+We recommend you generate a random password here; there is no need for you to remember it.

 ## Instructions for local deployment on Kubernetes
 #### Prerequisites